Mineral Trade

 Information Bulletin

-Canada is a trading nation, and its minerals and metals sector (or “minerals sector”) is an essential contributor to its success, supplying ores, concentrates, and semi-fabricated and fabricated metal and mineral productsFootnote 1 to over 100 countries.
+Canada is a trading nation, with its minerals and metals sector (or “minerals sector”) playing a crucial role in its success, supplying ores, concentrates, and semi-fabricated and fabricated productsFootnote 1 to nearly every country worldwide.

 Find out how Canada’s mineral trade is performing: